VOIDxGOJO/video-reconstruction/README.md

 ✔ Motion-flow–based orientation correction
 ✔ Optional post-processing (reverse/rotate)

-This repository was built as part of an **internship technical task**, designed to demonstrate strong skills in:
+This repository is designed to demonstrate strong skills in:

 - Computer Vision
 - Optimization